atifazam/vocalizer/README.md

 - `path/to/file` : Manually set the path to your own audio file.
 For example: `<span class="vocalizer" data-source="audio/name.mp3">`.

 The optional `data-lang` attribute let you select the language used for the pronunciation, by entering the full language name.

-The optional `data-api-key` let you specify the API key for NameShouts directly in the html.

 Preset audio recordings are provided by the [Nameshouts API](https://www.nameshouts.com/).